 Key takeaways

-• A customer experience strategy is a deliberate plan — not a document.
-It connects how your customers feel to how your business grows.
+- A customer experience strategy is a deliberate plan: not a document.
+This map connects how your customers feel and therefore behave to how your business grows.

-• Most CX strategies stall because businesses treat experience as a communications problem, not an insight problem.
+- Most CX strategies stall because businesses treat experience as a communications problem rather than a consumer insight problem.

-• The five elements of a strong CX strategy: customer insight, journey mapping, employee experience, measurement, and the ability to iterate.
+- The five elements of a strong CX strategy: customer insight, fed by a voice of customer programme, journey mapping, employee experience, measurement, and the ability to iterate.

-Most businesses in New Zealand know customer experience matters.
-Very few have a strategy for it.
+Most businesses in New Zealand and Australia know customer experience matters.
+But surprisingly, very few have a strategy for it.

-That’s not a criticism — it’s just honest.
+That’s not a criticism.
+It’s just an honest reality.
 When you’re running a growing business, customer experience tends to live in the gap between good intentions and real execution.
 Everyone agrees it matters.
-Nobody owns it end to end.
+But nobody owns it end to end.
 And if you ask five people in the business what the customer experience is, you’ll get five different answers.

 A customer experience strategy closes that gap.
-Not a document that collects dust on a shared drive.
-A living framework that connects how your customers actually feel — at every touchpoint — to how your business grows.
+Not a document that collects dust or gets lost on a shared drive.
+But a living framework that connects how your customers actually feel – at every touchpoint and interaction they have – to how your business will or won’t grow.
 When it works, you see it in your revenue, your retention, and the referrals you didn’t have to ask for.

 What a customer experience strategy actually is (and what it isn’t)

 A customer experience strategy is a deliberate plan for how your business creates, manages, and improves every touchpoint a customer has with you.
-From the moment they find you online, through the sale, the onboarding, the delivery, and the moment they refer a friend — or quietly don’t.
+From the moment they find you online, through the sale, the onboarding, the delivery, and the moment they refer a friend… or don’t.

-It’s not customer service.
-Customer service is reactive — you respond when something goes wrong.
-A customer experience strategy is intentional.
-You design what happens before anything goes wrong, so more things go right.
+It’s NOT customer service.
+Customer service is reactive: you respond when something goes wrong.
+A customer experience strategy is intentional and extends far beyond the call centre.
+Ideally, you design what happens before anything goes wrong, so more things go right.

 Done well, it answers three questions clearly:

-• Who is your customer, really?
+- Who is your customer.
+Really?
 Not a demographic.
-A human being with context, pressures, and unspoken needs.
+A human being with real problems, context, pressures, and unspoken needs.

-• What do they experience at every step?
-Where does friction appear?
-Where does the experience fall short of your intention?
+- What might they experience at every step?
+Where does friction appear in their interaction with your brand?
+And where does the experience fall short of your intention?

-Businesses that answer these questions clearly grow more consistently.
-They lose fewer customers to competitors.
-They spend less on acquisition because their existing customers do more of the selling.
-That’s the commercial case — and it’s a strong one.
+If you can answer these questions, you’ll clearly grow more consistently.
+You’ll lose fewer customers to competitors and spend less on acquisition because your happy existing customers do more of the selling.
+You know this – it’s called Word of Mouth.
+That’s the commercial case.
+And it’s a strong one.

 Why most CX strategies stall before they leave the room

-The most common mistake?
-Treating customer experience as a communications problem.
+The most common mistake we see is this: treating customer experience as a communications problem.

-Businesses invest in better content, a new website, a rebrand, or a stronger social presence — without first understanding what’s actually happening for customers below the surface.
+Businesses (especially SMEs) invest in better content, a new website, a rebrand, or a stronger social presence without batting an eye.
+And often without first understanding what’s actually happening for customers below the surface.
 The new logo goes up.
+Someone thinks the fonts and colours are a playbook.
 The same friction stays.

-A strong customer experience strategy starts with insight, not output.
-That means talking to real customers.
-Mapping what they actually do — not what you assume they do.
-Understanding the moments where they decide to stay loyal, or quietly start looking elsewhere.
+A strong customer experience strategy starts with Discovery, then insight, not output.
+(We have a model for this called DISTIL).
+Finding insights means talking to real customers and employees who are frontline with them.
+Mapping what they actually do when they engage with your brand… not what you assume they do.
+And understanding the moments where they decide to stay loyal, or quietly start looking elsewhere.

 It also means looking at your people.
 Your employee experience and your customer experience are not separate things.
-Your team carries your CX strategy with them into every interaction.
-If they’re stretched, disengaged, or unclear on the vision — it shows.
+Like it or not, your team carries your CX strategy with them into every interaction.
+If they’re stretched, disengaged, or unclear on the vision… it shows.
 Even when they’re trying their best.

-This is why we always begin with discovery at Good CX.
-Before we recommend anything, we want to understand what the business is actually experiencing — from the outside in.
-We call this the human-centred design approach: the method we use before we design any solution.
+This is why we always begin with Discovery at Good CX.
+Before we recommend anything, we want to understand what the business is actually experiencing – from the outside in.
+You might know this as the human-centred design approach: the method we use before we design any solution.
 It’s the difference between strategy built on data and strategy built on guesswork.

 Five elements that separate a real CX strategy from a slide deck